-Change Time Switch Metering Service Work Metering Service Work (VIC only) Used when the Initiator wishes to change on/off settings - Internal to times using the controlled load (indicated by the meter Meter Reconfiguration + special notes indicating new switching times Meter Reconfiguration + special notes indicating new switching times MSATS ControlledLoad indicator) within a smart meter.
+Change Time Switch settings - External to meter Service not supported by MP Metering Service Work • Change TimeSwitch setting Used when the Initiator wishes to change on/off times of a physical controlled load device separate to the meter.
+This is not to be used when changing the on/off times inside a meter.
+Change Time Switch settings - Internal to meter Meter Reconfiguration + special notes indicating new switching times Metering Service Work (VIC only) Meter Reconfiguration + special notes indicating new switching times Used when the Initiator wishes to change on/off times using the controlled load (indicated by the MSATS ControlledLoad indicator) within a smart meter.
 Initiators should determine who to send the SO request to by referring to the MP role in MSATS.
-Note: It is currently not possible to determine from MSATs if Load is being managed internally or externally to the meter.
+Note: It is currently not possible to determine from MSATS if Load is being managed internally or externally to the meter.
 Initiators can expect the MP to reject this request if it is not the party controlling the load.
-The Initiator can then issue a new SO to the DB to perform this physically.
+The Initiator can then issue a new SO to the DNSP to perform this physically.